 How Repurposing Expands Your Reach

-In addition to saving time, when you repurpose content, there’s amazing potential to reach a new and potentially untapped audiences.
+In addition to saving time, when you repurpose content, there’s amazing potential to reach new and potentially untapped audiences.

 For example, if you’ve published an article targeted to small business owners, you can restructure and reword the content as necessary to expand your audience to include owners of larger businesses.